mxriverlynn/mustbe/readme.md

 npm start
 ```

-Then go to `http://localhost:3000` and you will see a small
+Now go to `http://localhost:3000` and you will see a small
 demonstration of various MustBe features.

 ## Getting Started